 9. At the National Primate Research Centers and other laboratories, workers yank monkeys out of cages with poles that attach to the metal collars around their necks, strap them into restraint chairs, and electroshock their genitals until they ejaculate.
 Monkeys subjected to this hideous procedure are euphemistically called “semen donors.”

 10. Thousands of other monkeys are bred on decrepit factory farms in Asia and then shipped to the U.S. to be used and killed in experiments.
-Air France is the last major airline in the world still shipping monkeys to laboratories.
+EGYPTAIR is one of the few airlines in the world still shipping monkeys to laboratories.
 On these flights, traumatized monkeys are crammed into small wooden crates and transported in the dark and terrifying cargo holds of planes for as long as 30 hours.
 Upon arriving in the U.S., the animals are transported to dealers and laboratories where they are imprisoned and tormented.